Chronicle of a Death Foretold (musical): Synopsis

 In a small town in South America, Bayardo San Roman, a newly married man rejects Angela Vicario, his young bride when he discovers that she is not a virgin.
 She returns to her family home, where they make her reveal her lover.
-She names Santiago, the best friend of her brothers, who is actually innocent.
+She names Santiago, the best friend of her brothers, who is innocent.
 They are determined to avenge the family honor by killing their best friend: a "death foretold."

 Analysis

 The show is called a "dance theatre" piece, "driven more by dance than by music."
 John Simon, writing in New York Magazine termed it a "dance-drama", with "dancing, singing, speaking, and posturing."
 The show has three songs and no actual book, with the "narrative propelled by dance."

 Critical reception

 Vincent Canby of The New York Times found the musical "a frequently stunning show that is less a conventional musical adaptation than a performance piece".
 Time magazine wrote that, despite the fact that in "the novella's passage from page to stage, something of its fateful weight has been forfeited", the musical was "smart, surrealistic and visually entrancing."